millicast/millicast-sdk/README.md

-# Millicast Realtime Broadcast SDK for Node.js
+# Millicast Realtime Broadcast SDK for JavaScript
 <!-- TODO: Add badges: NPM, build, tests, etc. -->
-This Software Development Kit (SDK) for Node.js allows developers to simplify Millicast services integration into their own web apps.
+This Software Development Kit (SDK) for JavaScript allows developers to simplify Millicast services integration into their own web apps.
 You can find the latest, most up to date, SDK documentation at our [doc site](https://link-to-docs.com).

 <!-- ## Installation